rust-stuco/lectures/week2/slides.md

 # The Borrow Checker

-The Borrow Checker enforces the rules of ownership and borrowing by checking:
+The Borrow Checker enforces the ownership and borrowing rules by checking:

 * That all variables are initialized before they are used
 * That you can't move the same value twice